Frequently Asked Questions

 How are SDP’s cybersecurity scores calculated?

-SDP assesses publicly traded companies across six key cybersecurity and governance categories using a combination of external signals, public disclosures, and structured analysis.
+SDP assesses publicly traded companies across six key cybersecurity and governance categories by evaluating externally observable signals and public disclosures through a structured scoring methodology.
 The scores are normalized to a 0–100 model to provide a clear, comparable view of cybersecurity risk across companies.

 Does SDP replace traditional financial analysis?